modom-ofn/auth-portal/README.md

 ## ldap-sync

+> [!NOTE]
-- **Note:** ldap-sync has been moved to its own repository.
+> - ldap-sync has been moved to its own repository.
-- You can now find it at: https://github.com/modom-ofn/ldap-sync
+> - You can now find it at: https://github.com/modom-ofn/ldap-sync

 ---